 Spaniards are generally louder and friendlier than their French neighbours, and more prone to saying ‘yes’ than ‘no’.
 They also like to drink and stay up late, but rarely fight like the Brits.
 They are fond of oily, salty food, smoking, hamburgers that are red in the middle, cocaine and prostitutes.
 Surfers love VW transporters, bright, baggy boardshorts and massive skate shoes a la 2001.
 Police are authoritarian and at times brutal, nightclub doormen generally small, often even likeable.
 As a general rule, the Spanish have a wholesome, agreeable world-view of passive optimism, although are prone to littering.

 Alive and kicking mostly in the NE, less so as you progress west towards Finisterre.
 The Basque Country has produced most pros of note with the exceptions of Jonathan Gonzalez, Pablo Gutierrez and Gony Zubizarreta.
-While Jony is considered one of Europe’s finest, Spanish surfing has as yet failed to ‘do a Barcelona’ and churn out small, improbably talented skill wizards to take on the world, perhaps due to the fact that bodyboarding is still considered socially acceptable, even amongst adult males.
+While Jony is considered one of Europe’s finest, Spanish surfing has as yet failed to ‘do a Barcelona’ and churn out legions of small, improbably talented skill wizards to take on the world, perhaps due to the fact that bodyboarding is still considered socially acceptable, even amongst adult males.

 Nosh: Potato omelette, squid in ink, ham fed on acorns.